Diabetes and Gum Disease

 Diabetes and Oral Health Problems

-2Does Gum Disease Impact Diabetes and Vice Versa?
+2DOES GUM DISEASE IMPACT DIABETES AND VICE VERSA?
 Emerging research also suggests that the relationship between serious gum disease and diabetes is two-way.
-Not only are people with diabetes more susceptible to serious gum disease, but serious gum disease may have the potential to affect blood glucose control and contribute to the progression of diabetes.
+Not only are people with diabetes more susceptible to serious gum disease, but serious gum disease may have the potential to affect blood glucose control.

-Research suggests that people with diabetes are at higher risk for oral health problems, such as gingivitis (an early stage of gum disease) and periodontitis (serious gum disease).
-People with diabetes are at an increased risk for serious gum disease because they are generally more susceptible to bacterial infection and have a decreased ability to fight bacteria that invade the gums.
+Research suggests that people with diabetes are at higher risk for gum disease, ranging from gingivitis (an early stage of gum disease) to periodontitis (serious gum disease).
+According to the Centers for Disease Control and Prevention, people living with diabetes are two times as likely to develop gum disease 1.
+That’s because people with diabetes are generally more susceptible to infections and less able to fight germs that invade the gums.

-The Surgeon General's Report on Oral Health states that good oral health is integral to general health.
+The Surgeon General's Report on Oral Health states that good oral health is integral to general health for all Americans.
 So be sure to brush and floss properly and see your dentist for regular checkups.

-Other oral problems associated with diabetes include thrush, an infection caused by fungus that grows in the mouth, and dry mouth, which can cause soreness, ulcers, infections and cavities.
+Other oral problems that can be associated with diabetes include thrush, an infection caused by fungus that grows in the mouth, and dry mouth, which can lead to soreness, ulcers, infections and cavities.

-4How Can I Help Prevent Dental Problems Associated with Diabetes?
-First and foremost, control your blood glucose level.
-Then, take good care of your teeth and gums, along with regular checkups every six months.
-To control thrush, a fungal infection, maintain good diabetic control, avoid smoking and, if you wear them, remove and clean dentures daily.
+4HOW CAN I HELP PREVENT DENTAL PROBLEMS ASSOCIATED WITH DIABETES?
+It is critical to control your blood glucose level and take good care of your teeth and gums, along with regular checkups every six months.
+To control thrush, a fungal infection, maintain good diabetic control, avoid smoking and, if you wear dentures, remove and clean them daily.
 Good blood glucose control can also help prevent or relieve dry mouth caused by diabetes.